event-driven-robotics/neuromorphic_body_schema/README.md

         .../...
         <site name="l_lower_leg_taxel_32" size="0.005" pos="0.0522 0 -0.15" rgba="0 1 0 0.0"/>
 ```
+To visualize the sensors set rgba="0 1 0 0.0" to rgba="0 1 0 0.5".
+The first three are the RGB values and the last the transparency.

 Finally, each sensor must be defined as sensor element at the bottom of the xml file
 ```